Tobyking13/Weather-Dashboard/README.md

 * Infomation shown includes; temperature, humidity, windspeed & an icon showing the current weather conditions.
 * The application will store user search history to local storage allowing easy access to previously searched results.

-## Issues

-* The application requires a double click in order to view weather information.
-This is irritating as it give the application a feeling that it is slow and unresponsive.
-* This also means that the search button does not work as indended.
-If you double click, it will save the city searched twice to local storage before showing the weather data for that city.